Xhaolean/Documentation_Overthewire_Bandit/README.md

 This repository documents my hands-on progress through the Bandit wargame, including the commands I used, the reasoning behind each solution, Linux concepts learned, mistakes encountered, and important security concepts.

-The goal is not simply to collect passwords, but to build a practical understanding of Linux, command-line tools, networking, authentication, file permissions, automation, and basic security concepts.
+The goal is to build a practical understanding of Linux, command-line tools, networking, authentication, file permissions, automation, and basic security concepts.

 ---